-EDUC 3303 Instructional in a Multicultural Society
+EDUC 3303 Instruction in a Multicultural Society

 Prospective teachers will develop curriculum and lesson plans, prepare a parent involvement plan, apply concepts of child development and differentiated instruction, and acquire knowledge of principles of classroom discipline and management through effective delivery systems.
 Topics include models of instruction, questioning strategies, planning for diverse student populations, and integrating technology into instruction.
+Course includes a Field Experience Lab that meets Tuesdays and Thursdays, 9:30-10:45.